samimkohistani/SEI-Project-2/README.md

-# SEI-Project-2
+# Crud-app
-Highest Paid Athletes
+project for CRUD